rabbitmq/rabbitmq-website/site/confirms.md

 Therefore, automatic message acknowledgement <strong>should be considered unsafe</strong>
 and not suitable for all workloads.

-Another things that's important to consider when using automatic acknowledgement mode is that of consumer overload.
+Another thing that's important to consider when using automatic acknowledgement mode is that of consumer overload.
 Manual acknowledgement mode is typically used with a bounded channel prefetch which limits the number of outstanding ("in progress")